lukoshkin/evangelist/README.md

 * **IDE**

-  If you are not going to use Vim, and prefer IDE apps instead.
-You need to expand the export of `ZPLUG_HOME` in `.zshrc` file (assuming your login shell is zsh) to be able to use the configured terminal emulator in your IDE.
-If for some reason you want to use Vim in the IDE, you will have to define XDG base directory specification in `.zshrc` as well (since some IDEs don't read `~/.zshenv`).
+  If for some reason you want to use Vim in the IDE, you will have to define XDG base directory specification in `.zshrc` (since some IDEs don't read `~/.zshenv`).

 * **Vim vs Neovim**